STLCC Program Information Policies

 Degree and Certificate Time Limits

-Former students of the College returning to the institution may petition their Campus President and Chief Academic Officer to continue the original program of study if the program was discontinued before their re-entry.
-Students may only petition to continue in a catalog under which they were previously enrolled.
-Not all petitions will be approved.
+Former students returning to STLCC may petition the Campus President and Chief Academic Officer to continue the original program of study if the program was discontinued before their re-entry.
+Petitions may only be made for the catalog under which the student was previously enrolled, and approval is not guaranteed.

 Missouri Higher Education Civics Achievement Examination